COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ## 7. Acknowledgements

-Many thanks to the IT-Services (Research) Team, especially Desmond, for their kind support with the HPC resources.

-Many thanks to Haiping, Mauricio, Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.
+Many thanks to Haiping, Mauricio, Twin, Will, Mike, Xianyuan, Desmond, and Vamsi for their kind help and all those kind contributors of open resources.

 The log mining problem is adapted from [UC Berkeley cs105x L3](https://learning.edx.org/course/course-v1:BerkeleyX+CS105x+1T2016/home).